ssjlyh/TrCLIP-VAD/README.md

 - [x] [2025.4.20]: We have released the core code for part of the model.
 - [ ] The complete model code.
 - [ ] Training and inference code released.
+# Highlight

+- We propose a novel TrCLIP-VAD framework, which enhances textual feature diversity through text rewriting strategy.
+As far as we know, TrCLIP-VAD is the first work to introduce an image-text dual feature enhancement approach to WSVAD.

+- We design an LGM-Mamba module that innovatively integrates the abilities of local perception, global modeling and multi-scale analysis, enabling efficient and comprehensive temporal feature learning for VAD.

+- TrCLIP-VAD achieves state-of-the-art (SOTA) performance on two widely-used datasets.
+Specifically, it achieves 86.49\% AP scores and 88.90\% AUC scores on the XD-Violence and UCF-Crime dataset, outperforming all compared methods in the experiments.